energyprinciples/energyprinciples.github.io/_efficiency/001-lighting.md

  - You will receive more light in an area if it is directed where required i.e. not the wall.
  - If you want to create a nice ambiance with no glare then lighting a wall is nice, but not hugely efficient.
  - Lights can be lowered closer to the working area to deliver more light.
+ - Natural light from windows and roof pannels should be utilised and regularly cleaned.

-# Calculating lighting energy savings
+# How to calculate lighting energy savings

 Once you know the type of lamp you have, and you have an idea of how you would like to improve the efficiency of your lighting you can estimate what you might potentially use.